shaydoc/VueStarter/README.md

 https://shaydoc.github.io/VueStarter

 ## Intro
-This app is a little development environment for building web applications in VueJs.
+This app is a development environment for building web applications in VueJs.
-It features a little express proxy server for proxying api calls to an "API Layer" This also includes "Webpack Hot reloading" of the express application
+It features an express proxy server for proxying api calls to an "API Layer" This also includes "Webpack Hot reloading" of the express application

 ## First time setup